CRAFTSMANSHIP

 Our Design process

 The season begins with research into trends and the market, to help shape our concept for the new range.
-It’s at this point we also review the shapes and colours that proved popular last season - while the design team take to the road to seek inspiration from cities, like Milan and London, as well as country fairs and trade shows.
+It’s at this point we also review the shapes and colours that proved popular last season - while the design team take to the road to seek inspiration from cities like Milan and London, as well as rural fairs and trade shows.

 Once a new design concept takes shape – with mood boards to inspire the team - our designers review the Fairfax & Favor library.
 They hand-pick the shapes we want to use again, and decide what new soles and lasts we want to develop with our factories.
 This part is crucial as it's the last that defines the shape of a shoe or boot.
 Our designers will also look over our hardware to see what works with the new concept – this might mean adding a removable tassel or customising our iconic shield rivet.
 All these finishing touches are designed in-house by our team.